Glowbom/quests/README.md

 This page is currently updating.
 Please stay tuned.

-# Create Your App
+# 1. Create Your Trivia App

-# Ship Your App
+# 2. Add Multiple Quizzes

-# Monetize Your App
+# 3. Monetization Your App